Worship Services by Facebook Live Streaming

 In-person committee meetings, group meetings and classes at the church are suspended.
 We plan to conduct church committee/group meetings by Zoom video conferencing.
 The leader of the committee/group/class will send you an email with an invitation to join the committee/group/class meeting by video conference or audio-only call in.
 Contact your committee chairperson or group leader by email to ensure that your email address is on their list to invite to the video conference meeting.
 We now have a CPFUMC video conferencing account with Zoom which allows up to 100 participants for a meeting of up to 24 hours.
 Here is a quick, 69-second Zoom video tutorial: Joining a Meeting.
 For those hosting meetings or classes, check out the Zoom Video Tutorials, a collection of short training videos.
 For those participating in a video conference, see How to Join A Zoom Video Conference Call with Your Device for more basic information about how to join a Zoom meeting with a telephone, smartphone or tablet, laptop or desktop PC.
 This guide also has links to Zoom online training videos so that you know what you are doing once you connect.

-Offerings and Pledges – Online Giving, Mobile Giving and Snail Mail
+Four Ways to Donate – Online Giving, Bill Payer, Mobile Giving and Snail Mail

 Since we won’t be passing the offering plate on Sundays for awhile, we have a several options for online and electronic giving:

 Speaking of mobile devices, if you prefer to make online donations with your smartphone, we have a GivePlus app for that!
-Here’s a short video that explains how it works.
+Here’s a short, 2-minute video that explains how it works.

-The church office is closed through July, subject to re-evaluation on July 20, 2020.
+The church office is closed, subject to re-evaluation in 2021.

 Building Use By Outside Groups

-If you have any questions, please let us know by email or call the church office at 512-335-9540.
+If you have any questions, please let us know by email or call the church office at 512-335-9540 and leave a message.